BriantOliveira/Personal-Notebook/neural-networks.md

 * If part of the cortex is removed early life, the function that would have served often gets relocated to another part of cortex.
 * The fine-scale anatomy of the cortex looks pretty much the same all over.
-* Brain scans show that different functions \(like object recognition and language understanding\) are located in different parts of the cortex

 ---